javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 ## Example Output

-When debug mode is enabled, you'll see output like:
+When debug mode is enabled, you'll see **[descriptions of files and dependencies](../setup/elements.md#runtime-description-properties)** in the console.
+This information is based on the properties defined in the **[element descriptors](../setup/elements.md)** in your configuration.
+For example:

 ```
 [boundaries] [debug]: Description of file "src/Config/Strict.ts":